ikluft/LongitudeTZ/docs/cli-spec.md

 sets the latitude from the parameter, which may be used to override the time zone in polar regions.
 Outside of polar regions (beyond 80 degrees north or south latitude), it has no effect.
 The latitude is optional.
-If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or Lon000E in degree-based time zones.
+If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or Narrow00E in narrow (15 minute clock) time zones.

 ### --type

     lon-tz --longitude=xxx.xxx --type=hour
-    lon-tz --longitude=xxx.xxx --type=longitude
+    lon-tz --longitude=xxx.xxx --type=narrow

-optionally sets the type of time zone to longitude or hour.
+optionally sets the type of time zone to narrow or hour.
 The default is hour-wide time zones. --longitude may be abbreviated --lon.

 With --type=hour, 24 hour-based time zones are East00 to East12 and West00 to West12.

-With --type=longitude, 360 longitude-based time zones are Lon000E to Lon180E and Lon000W to Lon180W.
+With --type=narrow, 96 narrow (15-minute clock) time zones are Narrow00E to Narrow48E and Narrow00W to Narrow48W.

 ### --get